-The Board unanimously approved the departure request.
-As noted previously the Board appreciated an analysis of a code compliant overhead weather protection versus the proposed location.
-The Board noted variety, and stepping in overhead weather protection, creates an interesting pedestrian experience.
+The Board unanimously recommended approval of the departure request.
+As noted previously, the Board appreciated an analysis of a code compliant overhead weather protection versus the proposed location.
+The Board noted the variety in design and the stepping of overhead weather protection creates an interesting pedestrian experience.
 Ultimately the Board agreed that the proposed overhead weather protection responds better to existing site specific conditions, including the existing street trees and proposed double height retail space.
-The proposed design better meets he intent of adopted Design Guideline C1.1 Street Level Uses and C5.1 Overhead Weather Protection Design Elements.
+The proposed design better meets the intent of adopted Design Guidelines C1.1 Street Level Uses and C5.1 Overhead Weather Protection Design Elements.